The Gunning Fog index is a commonly cited readability formula. Find out what the scores mean and how you can best use it.

 The formula for Gunning Fog is 0.4 [(words/sentences) + 100 (complex words/words)].
 Complex words are those containing three or more syllables.

 Even today, the formula's simplicity is still highly praised.
 The modern version is even better.
 Readable evaluates text as a whole.
-Necessary adaptations mean it has been modernised, improving accuracy.
+It has been modernised, improving accuracy.

 When is the Gunning Fog Index most useful?

-The Gunning Fog index is mostly used as a tool to ensure clarity and simplicity.
+The Gunning Fog index is used to ensure clarity and simplicity.

 Research examining editorial policies came up with improvements.
 These included writers being made aware of their use of the index.
 The authors describe the Gunning Fog Index as 'easily interpreted’.
 They propose standards for article readability. e.g. Journal of X will only publish papers with a Gunning Index of less than 16.